tracykteal/msu_al340/README.md

 this case, the `pwd` command tells us that we are in the `/home/username` directory.
 You can always find out your user name by entering the command `whoami`.

+Let's start by listing the files in the directory you just downloaded.

+   ls msu_al340

 ## File Types